 Data analytics is all about helping organizations make decisions based on data.
 Page visits can inform marketing strategies, housing costs can affect policy changes, and patient outcomes can impact a hospital’s operations.
 Data analytics helps us find patterns and tell stories from the large quantity of data organizations have.

 “Every company is collecting some data.
 And a lot of companies need to leverage their data to make good data-driven decisions.
-There’s a huge opportunity for data analysts to really put that data to work.” says Michelle, a curriculum developer here at Codecademy.
+There’s a huge opportunity for Data Analysts to really put that data to work.” says Codecademy Data Science Domain Manager Michelle McSweeney.

 Data analytics languages and tools